soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ## Backup and versioning

 For any data, there shall be at least two levels of backups.
 Volume snapshots shall be the preferred mode of backups.
-These volume snapshots should be stored in a different location and should enable fast recovery (i.e. in less than 4 hours during business hours) even if the location where the SWR is operated is entirely unavilable.
+These volume snapshots should be stored in a different location and should enable fast recovery (i.e. in less than 4 hours during business hours) even if the location where the SWR is operated is entirely unavailable.
 These volume snapshots should be configured in such a way that at no point in time, more than 1 hour of new data/changed data would be lost.
 Volume backups should be retained for 30 days.

-A second level of backups can be more granular, e.g. storing all data and metadata assets, configuration and system data as enyrpted files in an object store such as AWS S3.
+A second level of backups can be more granular, e.g., storing all data and metadata assets, as well as configuration and system data as encrypted files in an object store such as AWS S3.
 This type of backup allows for a more specific or partial recovery for cases where data integrity was damaged, where there was a partial data loss or another incident which does not necessitate restoring the system.
 This could also include explicit backups (dumps) of the database systems that are part of the SWR.
-For these backups it is tolerable if they are updated once per day.
+It is tolerable for these backups to be updated once per day.

 If there is data that requires full versioning or historisation, it is recommended to store it in a version control system.